Skip to content

 Optimization Trajectories

-Across all 24 experimental runs (6 CPU, 9 GPU1, 9 GPU2), GPU acceleration did not change optimization trajectories — all hardware configurations produced the same energy results for the same random initialization seed.
+Across all 24 thesis experimental runs (6 CPU, 9 GPU1, 9 GPU2), GPU acceleration did not change optimization trajectories - all hardware configurations produced the same energy results for the same random initialization seed.
 The optimizer terminated after hundreds to thousands of iterations, but in most cases did not reach the known ground-state energies.

 Iteration counts before termination: